 If a video is freezing, buffering, or you get one of these errors, you may be experiencing a video playback issue:

 By troubleshooting your internet or device connection, your video may play without playback issues.
 Start by checking your internet speed, then check the steps for your device.

 Troubleshoot internet and device connection

-You may be able to play your YouTube videos again by following the steps below for internet and device connections.
+Try following the steps below to troubleshoot your internet and device connections.

 |Recommended sustained speed|

 - Try running an internet speed test to make sure your internet can support the selected video resolution.
 You can also change the quality of your video to improve your experience.

 Note: The actual speed that your device gets may vary from the number given when you run an 'internet speed test.'
 The difference can be due to numerous factors including:

 - How many devices are on your network: If there are a few devices on your network, then the connection is shared between them.
 Using multiple devices on the same network may reduce the speed that your device gets.

 - You can also find out if your internet Service Provider is HD Verified; by visiting the Video Quality Report.